JohnYoussef-hub/Spotify_Tool/README.md

 2. Click on the "Add Spotify Path" button in the application.
 3. Add the correct path to your Spotify installation.
    ![Add Spotify Path](https://i.imgur.com/IlU6iDF.png)
-4. After adding the correct path, click on the "Use Spotify Tool" button to start the process.
+4. After adding the correct path, click on the "Activate Spotify Tool" button to start the process.

 ## Usage